Register to comment

 He joined Barber Osgerby as a studio director in 2003 and developed some of the studio’s most iconic furniture and products such as the De La Warr pavilion chair, Tab lamp and the 2012 Olympic torch, before co-founding MAP with Edward Barber, Jay Osgerby and Laura Liram in 2012.

-Chris is an award winning people-centered designer, researcher and writer and is senior associate and project manager for the Helen Hamlyn Centre for Design.
+Chris is an award winning people-centred designer, researcher and writer and is senior associate and project manager for the Helen Hamlyn Centre for Design.

 He holds a PhD in design research from Brunel University, an MA from the Royal College of Art and Imperial College's joint industrial design engineering course, and a MEng in product design engineering from the University of Strathclyde.